 Information about research opportunities can also be found on the webpages of the schools and departments which are listed below.

 Not all of the courses shown below have been accepted as fulfilling the requirements for core content under the Society's Chartered Meteorologist Accreditation Scheme.
 List of accredited courses.

-Three and four-year degree BSc progammes are available as follows:
+Three and four-year degree BSc progammes are available and details can be found here

 This degree programme includes some meteorology and climate science